Dr Jin-ho Chung

 Outreach

 Jin-ho’s work focuses on the interface between academia and development practice, aimed at improving the relationships between science, policy and practice.
 In order to have real-world impacts, his approach has been interdisciplinary and collaborative, drawing from collaborations with academics, policymakers and civil society.
-His PhD research findings had been presented at the UNDP Headquarters in New York and archived in the UNDP online database for the use of its country programmes.
-Jin-ho was featured in the video interview produced by the University of Oxford’s Social Sciences Division for the COP26 summit and recently organised the policy roundtable at the UNU-CPR in New York.
+He was featured in the video interview produced by the University of Oxford’s Social Sciences Division for the COP26 summit and recently organised the policy roundtable at the UNU-CPR in New York.

 Publications